-Dr. Hagen Gehringer, managing director of Bausch + Ströbel Maschinenfabrik Ilshofen GmbH, and Klaus Helmrich, a member of the managing board of Siemens AG are both familiar with the market and understand how small- and medium-sized companies can handle the increasing competitive pressure.
+Dr. Hagen Gehringer, Managing Director of Bausch + Ströbel Maschinenfabrik Ilshofen GmbH, and Klaus Helmrich, at the time of the interview Member of the Managing Board of Siemens AG are both familiar with the market and understand how small- and medium-sized companies can handle the increasing competitive pressure.

 They want every wish to be met, the highest quality and all of it for a low price.
 And they want it delivered now.
 That is the customer of today.
 Hardly any two end products are similar to one another.
 For instance, a BMW model with the same paint options and features is produced an average of only 1.2 times a year.
 This has far-reaching consequences for companies because in order to meet those requirements they have to manufacture more and more efficiently and flexibly.
 Large companies are affected by this trend, but to an increasing extent small and medium-sized enterprises as well.
-Dr. Hagen Gehringer, managing director of Bausch + Ströbel Maschinenfabrik Ilshofen, and Klaus Helmrich, a member of the managing board of Siemens AG, are both familiar with the market and understand how companies can handle this increasing pressure.
+Dr. Hagen Gehringer, Managing Director of Bausch + Ströbel Maschinenfabrik Ilshofen, and Klaus Helmrich, at the time of this interview Member of the Managing Board of Siemens AG, are both familiar with the market and understand how companies can handle this increasing pressure.

 Dr. Gehringer, you are currently digitalizing your product development process.
 From your perspective as a mid-sized machine manufacturer, what motivated this decision?

 Hagen Gehringer: Our customers require highly specialized systems from us and want intensive support.
 There’s also a trend towards standardized, highly flexible machines and short delivery times.
 A digital image of the machine allows us to coordinate the specific requirements together with the customer at a very early stage and begin programming immediately after that.